tuxdna/phyloviz/README.md

 Further details on using these tools is show in [documentation](doc/index.asciidoc) file.
 Please refer that document for "Generation and Visualization of Phylogenetic Trees".

+## Sample Data and other software

+You can find some sample data and other software at: http://tuxdna.in/files/bioinformatics/

 ## Debugging